johnsonlab-ic/scMap-flow/README.md

 # scMap-flow

-A simple Nextflow pipeline for processing single-cell RNA-seq data using Cell Ranger.
+A simple pipeline for processing single-cell RNA-seq data using Cell Ranger.

 ## Requirements